 Named "Entertainment Lawyer of the Year" 2012 by the Beverly Hills Bar Association (BHBA).

 Honors: Phi Beta Kappa; Pi Sigma Alpha.
-Ranked in "Chambers USA" -- the leading individual ranking for "Media & Entertainment: Litigation" lawyers -- every year consecutively from 2014 back through 2008, including as featured in the profile listings of "Chambers USA 2011", "Chambers USA 2010" and "Chambers USA 2008" as #1, a "Star Individual" attorney (among the top three of all attorneys).
+Ranked in "Chambers USA" -- the leading individual ranking for "Media & Entertainment: Litigation" lawyers -- every year consecutively from 2017 back through 2008, including as featured in the profile listings of "Chambers USA 2011", "Chambers USA 2010" and "Chambers USA 2008" as #1, a "Star Individual" attorney (among the top three of all attorneys).
 Chambers USA: America's Leading Lawyers" is the most prestigious legal directory of U.S. lawyers and law firms published by Chambers & Partners.
-Voted "one of the Best Lawyers in America" for his work in the practice area of Entertainment Law, and has been recognized by his peers for inclusion in the exclusive selection for over 10 years, including again in the upcoming 2015 edition of The Best Lawyers in America.
-Named to Super Lawyers Magazine's lists of "Southern California Super Lawyers" every year consecutively from 2014 back through 2004.
-Named to the Daily Journal's lists of the "Top 100 Attorneys in California" every year consecutively from 2014 back through 2005.
+Voted "one of the Best Lawyers in America" for his work in the practice area of Entertainment Law, and has been recognized by his peers for inclusion in the exclusive selection for over 10 years, including again in the 2016 edition of The Best Lawyers in America.
+Named to Super Lawyers Magazine's lists of "Southern California Super Lawyers" every year consecutively from 2018 back through 2004, including in 2018 receiving the honor of being designated "Top 100" attorneys in Southern California.
+Named to the Daily Journal's lists of the "Top 100 Attorneys in California" every year consecutively from 2016 back through 2005.
 Named to The Hollywood Reporter, Esq's list of "Top 100 Power Lawyers".
 (Article available at TheHollywoodReporterEsq.com).
+Honored with inclusion in the Variety500 list of influential leaders in the entertainment industry, in 2017 and 2018 and (one of only three litigators in Variety's "index of the 500 most influential business leaders shaping the global $2 trillion entertainment industry") (Variety500 2018 Profile) and List).

 Education: City College of New York (B.A., 1974); Brooklyn Law School (J.D., 1977).